-VALA invites you to our first Guest Speaker event for 2017.
+VALA invites you to our October Guest Speaker event for 2017.
 This 1-hour event will be run as a Zoom Webinar.

 Join special Guest Speakers Patrick Splawa-Neyman, Angel Cheng and David Feighan, hosted by Andrew Stapleton, who will be speaking on the topic "Open in order to deliver better research and learning outcomes".